dgschaaf/DerbyTimer/finishController.md

 ### Communication with Race Manager (BLE)

 The Nano 33 BLE includes a Nordic BLE radio that can send race results to a Raspberry Pi.
 The BLE protocol and characteristic layout are not yet defined.
-When implemented, race results (*carTimeUs*, *raceTimeUs*, *reactionTimeUs*, *foul*, *carID*, etc.) should be transmitted once the race completes.
+When implemented, race results (*carTimeUs*, *raceTimeUs*, *reactionTimeUs*, *foul*, etc.) should be transmitted once the race completes.
 Consider using BLE notifications to push results to a connected central.
 Add functions in finishController.cpp (e.g. *txResultsToManager(const RaceResults\&)*) and call them after computing results in *RACE\_RACING* or *RACE\_COMPLETE*.